My Writing Life

 In University, I focused on academic writing.
 Seven years of that earned me a Masters Degree in Science.
 With bills to pay, I immediately went to work as a Genetic Counsellor where I spent ten years writing scientific articles, educational material, and “Dear Doctor” letters.

 When I became a mom in 2006, I started writing fiction and nonfiction for kids.
-Now, I split my time between writing books and doing contract work as a science writer and knowledge translation specialist for initiatives such as www.thisisepigenetics.ca.
+Now, I split my time between writing books and doing contract work as a science writer and knowledge exchange specialist for initiatives such as www.thisisepigenetics.ca.

 I was born in Burlington, Ontario.
 Since then, I’ve had 21 different addresses in 11 cities and 3 provinces across Canada.
 I currently live in the mountains of British Columbia, where I’m planning to stay.